palmbeachpete9/proxy-unifi/README.md

 one for each link you import.
 Both terminate the **same** WireGuard tunnel, so the UniFi UI only ever needs **one** VPN Client entry.

-UniFi gateways have no built-in outbound proxy support and can't dial any proxy protocol server's links (`vless://` / `trojan://` / `ss://` / `hysteria2://` / `tuic://`). proxy-unifi bridges that gap **without** altering UniFi OS packages: it presents the proxy to UniFi as an ordinary, natively supported **WireGuard VPN Client**, which the controller already knows how to route.
+UniFi gateways have no built-in outbound proxy support and can't dial any proxy protocol server's links (`vless://`, `hysteria2://`, ...). proxy-unifi bridges that gap **without** altering UniFi OS packages: it presents the proxy to UniFi as a natively supported **WireGuard VPN Client**, which the controller already knows how to route.
 It is headless, SSH-only (no web UI), and persists across reboots and firmware upgrades via [unifi-common](https://github.com/unifi-utilities/unifi-common).